ATEX directives

-The 'ATEX directives are two EU directives describing the minimum safety requirements for workplaces and equipment used in explosive atmospheres.
-The name is an initialization of the French term Appareils destinés à être utilisés en ATmosphères EXplosibles (French for "Equipment intended for use in explosive atmospheres").
+The ATEX directives are two of the EU directives describing the minimum safety requirements for workplaces and equipment used in explosive atmospheres.
+The name is an initialization of the term ATmosphères EXplosives (French for "explosive atmospheres").

 Directives

 Organizations in the EU must follow Directives to protect employees from explosion risk in areas with an explosive atmosphere.

 There are two ATEX Directives (one for the manufacturer and one for the user of the equipment):